Are GUI Agents Focused Enough? Automated Distraction via Semantic-level UI Element Injection: Red-team Attack

 A key challenge identified during development is that the Editor, operating in a train-free setting, has \emph{no visibility into the icon pool $\mathcal{P}$}: it cannot inspect which icons are actually available.
 It must therefore output element descriptions that are likely to retrieve a visually effective icon under the Qwen3-VL-Embedding space, without any direct feedback on whether a given description will yield a useful match.
 Early experiments confirmed this problem starkly: across roughly 20 pilot samples, naive prompting produced icon descriptions with average retrieved cosine $\bar{c}\approx 0.22$, meaning the placed icons were visually unrelated to the target and caused no measurable victim confusion ($\delta<0.01$ in over 95\% of passes).
-This observation motivated the in-context learning design described below, where multi-round history and rule-based diagnoses are incorporated directly into the prompt to help the Editor iteratively calibrate its description strategy.
+This observation motivated the prompt design described below.